 humus: thoroughly decomposed organic matter

-organic matter: products derived from the decay of living organisms, like plants and animals
+organic matter: a soil component derived from the decay of once-living organisms like plants and animals

 pores: the spaces between soil particles and between soil aggregates; pores can be filled with air or water